 Bliss OS comes pre-installed with:

 I’ve tried installing some apps and games on my notebook computer.
-Most of the apps are incompatible and even if it works, appears to be buggy.
+Most of the apps are incompatible and even if it works, it appears to be buggy.

 App downloading pauses at regular intervals and I never got to successfully install my favorite game CarX Drift Racing.
 Popular chat application; WhatsApp isn’t supported but that might depend on your hardware, however, Telegram works fine.
 Google Play Books is awesome and I enjoyed reading ebooks on a large screen.